klyed/pricesnatcher/README.md

 A low resource nodeJS price feed updater script for STEEM witnesses Requires NodeJS + SteemJS + Prompt + Request to run..
 Install these with NPM (node package manager) with the commands listed above and it should boot up!

+SETUP:

+Run the script and it should prompt you to fill in the necessary information to create a config file and get you going! pricesnatcher.config is the file that will be created and will store all setup variables!